 The drive from Lisbon to Paris takes nearly 17 hours if you drive directly, but passes through several cities in Portugal, Spain, and France that are worth stopping in to help break up the trip.
 Valladolid and Salamanca are both historical centers of Spain, and the Basque Country at the Spanish-French border is an area you won't regret stopping in for a night—or several.
 In France, you'll drive right through the port city and wine powerhouse, Bordeaux.
 Not to mention the countless charming and quaint towns you'll drive through in each country, each with its own character, foods, and traditions.

-Remember that when renting a car, you'll likely incur hefty fees by picking up the car in one country and dropping it off in another.
-You'll also have to take toll fees into account when weighing the possibility of driving and creating a budget for your trip.
+Driving is a fun way to explore Europe that gives you the freedom to go where you want, but remember that when renting a car, you'll likely incur hefty fees by picking up the car in one country and dropping it off in another.
+You'll also have to take toll fees into account, which will add up on a trip as long as Lisbon to Paris.